 6. Sail the seas with Navivolie

-Rally together your crew and hoist the sails for an adventure on the high seas.
-On a tour with Navivoile, you’ll travel by catamaran from Canet port down south along the astoundingly beautiful coast to the idyllic bay of Paulilles.
-Kick back and relax en route as you take in the stunning coastal views.
-Stop for a spot of swimming and make use of the snorkelling masks kept on board the vessel.
-On-board lunch is a fresh and tasty affair with the likes of sausages, shrimp and salad as well as sangria to put a stop to those post-swimming hunger pangs.
+Rally together your crew and hoist the sails for an adventure on the high seas with Navivoile.
+You’ll travel by catamaran from Canet port down south along the astoundingly beautiful coast, arriving in the idyllic bay of Paulilles.
+Kick back and relax en route as you take in the stunning coastal views, stopping for a spot of swimming or snorkelling using the masks kept on board the vessel.
+Onboard lunch is a fresh and tasty affair with the likes of sausages, shrimp and salad as well as sangria to put a stop to those post-swimming hunger pangs.

 Book: Call + 33 (0) 6 23 20 69 76